Staff

 Rachel Muturi

-Africa Regional Coordinator
+Africa Region Coordinator

 Taylor Cass Talbott

-Advocacy Coordinator and North America and Europe Coordinator
+North America Region Coordinator

 Cristiano Benites